Last Update: October 13, 2025

 But there are still important updates travellers should know.

-This guide explains why ETIAS won’t be required in 2025, what the new EES (Entry/Exit System) means for visitors starting in October 2025, and why travellers’ to the UK should apply for the UK ETA (Electronic Travel Authorisation).
+This guide explains why ETIAS won’t be required in 2025, what the new EES (Entry/Exit System) means for visitors starting October 12th, 2025 and why travellers’ to the UK should apply for the UK ETA (Electronic Travel Authorisation).

 Want to learn about what ETIAS is, who needs it, how much it costs, and how to apply?
 See our main guide here: 👉 ETIAS Travel Authorization: Major Update on Start Date